Lucas-Barrios/stakeholders-and-real-world-scope/README.md

 2. **GPT-4o mini summarisation** using the Feynman method and story arc structure
 3. **OpenAI TTS audio generation**

-The output is a personalised MP3 podcast recap — selectable voice, adjustable tone — delivered in minutes instead of hours of re-reading.
+The output is a personalised MP3 podcast recap, selectable voice, adjustable tone, delivered in minutes instead of hours of re-reading.

 > **Known MVP limitations:** processing time for dense documents (~10 min), voice naturalness degrading at longer lengths, and URL scraping that needs further iteration.